Ensemble Time-Dependent Density Functional Theory

 \end{widetext} and yields the static ensemble $E\cw[n]$ (the pair density term from Ref.~\cite{Gould2020} is in the HX energy).
 This fluctuation dissipation theorem has a long useful history in ground-state DFT, culminating with the recent $\sigma$ functionals~\cite{Erhard2016,Trushin2021,Trushin2025}.

 {\bf Approximation:} We use the ETDDFT formalism to create (perhaps too) many approximations for transition frequencies.
-In TDDFT, the poles of $\chi$, or equivalently the zeroes of $\chi^{-1}$, yield transition frequencies~\cite{Runge1984,Gross1985,CASIDA1996391,C95}, which remains true for any valid ensemble.
+In TDDFT, the poles of $\chi$, or equivalently the zeroes of $\chi^{-1}$, yield transition frequencies~\cite{Runge1984,Gross1985,CASIDA1996391,c95}, which remains true for any valid ensemble.
 Thus any approximate eHXC kernel yields approximate transitions, in exactly the same way as regular TDDFT, but for every valid ensemble.
 We call these \emph{pole predictions}.

-But we can also feed an eHXC kernel into Eq (18) to create a static ensemble correlation functional.
+But we can also feed an eHXC kernel into \kim{ Eq.\eqref{eq:acfd}} to create a static ensemble correlation functional.
 This also yields transition frequencies via the methods of EDFT, but only for those transitions extractable from the ensemble.
 We call these \emph{ensemble predictions}.
 With the exact kernel, both methods yield identical results.
 Practical calculations use approximations, which typically yield distinct results.
 An obvious exact condition is to recover the same result from both procedures, independent of $\mathbf{w}$.

 A note on terminology.
 The adjective {\em pure} indicates a quantity evaluated with $\mathbf{w}=\mathbf{0}$, but there is an order of limits issue.
 Any finite weight, no matter how small, generates new poles in $\chi_{\mathbf{w}}$, which yield a zero in $\chi_{\mathbf{w}}^{-1}$ and so a new transition, e.g., between two excited states.
 The strength of this pole vanishes linearly with $\mathbf{w}$.
 Any ensemble approximation is {\em almost pure} if all its excited-state weights are taken as approaching, but not equal to, zero.
-The adjective \emph{static} indicates a quantity evaluated at $\omega=0$.
-For finite systems, static quantities are simply ground-state quantities, and there is no ambiguity.
+The adjective \kim{ \emph{adiabatic}} indicates a quantity evaluated at $\omega=0$.
+For finite systems, static quantities are simply ground-state quantities, and there is no ambiguity. \kim{ This creates 4 combinations, pure adiabatic ($w\rightarrow0$, $\omega\rightarrow0$), ensemble adiabatic ($\omega\rightarrow0$), pure dynamic ($w\rightarrow0$) and ensemble dynamic, i.e., exact.}